Trap shooting: Ammunition

-American trap typically uses lead shot ammunition, with shot sizes (for lead shot) ranging between #7 ½ and #9 (2.0–2.4 mm).
-The major components of a shotshell are the "hull" (casing), "primer" (ignition device), "powder" (smokeless gunpowder), "wad" (shot cup and cushion), and "shot" (round pellets).
+Trap typically uses lead shot ammunition, with shot sizes (for lead shot) ranging between #7 ½ and #9 (2.0–2.4 mm).
+The major components of a shotgun cartridge are the "hull" (casing), "primer" (ignition device), "powder" (smokeless gunpowder), "wad" (shot cup and cushion), and "shot" (round pellets).

-The "shot" in a "shotshell" consists of approximately 300–450 small spheres.
-Shotshells are allowed a maximum payload weight of 32 g of shot.
+The "shot" consists of approximately 300–450 small spheres.
+Cartridges are allowed a maximum payload weight of 32 g of shot.
 Velocity may vary but is limited based upon shot mass: 1290 ft/s for 32 g, 1325 ft/s for 28 g, and 1350 ft/s for 24 g.
-Maximum loads are generally only needed for longer "handicap" yardages or the second shot in doubles trap.
+Maximum loads are generally only needed for longer "handicap" yardages or the second shot in double trap.
 Steel shot, which may be required at certain trap clubs or ranges, is used with slightly larger shot size (e.g. #6 or #7).

-Reloading or self-loading of ammunition is popular among a segment of trap shooters, due in part to the sheer quantity of ammunition used in trap shooting as well as the fact that many ranges will have shells that are used only once and are able to be obtained by people who reload their own shells at little to no cost.
-Reloading can be economical and allows for the ability to customize a shotshell "recipe" to one's shooting, making reloading attractive and adds another dimension to the enjoyment of shotgun shooting sports.
+Reloading or self-loading of ammunition is popular among a segment of trap shooters, due in part to the sheer quantity of ammunition used in trap shooting as well as the fact that many ranges will have casings that are used only once and are able to be obtained by people who reload their own cartridges at little to no cost.